LAST REVIEWED Jun 11 2020 7 MIN READ

 You would contribute pre-tax dollars to a 401(k) and a traditional IRA — that is, you wouldn’t pay taxes on the contribution amount now, but you will when you withdraw it in retirement.
 If you contribute to a Roth IRA, you pay taxes on the contribution now but you withdraw it tax-free later.
 Money from a Roth IRA is more valuable when you’re retired because you don’t have to pay taxes on it.

 You can also invest in both account types: once you max out your employer-sponsored 401(k), you can open either a traditional or a Roth IRA.
-Investing in both a 401(k) and a Roth IRA up to their respective caps of $19,000 and $6,000 give you access to tax savings both now and in retirement.
+Investing in both a 401(k) and a Roth IRA up to their respective caps of $22,500 and $6,500 ($30,000 and $7,500 if you're age 50 or older) give you access to tax savings both now and in retirement.

 Planning for Retirement: The Bottom Line